 After the War

 After her discharge, Dorothy moved to Chatham, Ontario, where she found work as a secretary.
-On November 10, 1946, the day before Remembrance Day, she was selling poppies on behalf of the Royal Canadian Legion when she encountered Don Garen, also an air force veteran.
+On November 10, 1946, she was selling poppies on behalf of the Royal Canadian Legion when she encountered Don Garen, also an air force veteran.

-Born on June 29, 1924, Don had enlisted at 18 years old, the youngest of four brothers who all served in the RCAF.
-Don qualified as a pilot in October 1944 but fortunately was never required to serve overseas, since the war ended seven months later.
+Born on June 29, 1924, Don had enlisted at 18 years old, the youngest of four brothers, all of whom served in the RCAF.
+He qualified as a pilot in October 1944 but fortunately was never required to serve overseas, since the war ended seven months later.

 “It was love at first sight,” Don recalled.
 They started dating, and were married in Windsor, Ontario, on October 25, 1948.
 Dorothy wore a grey suit, with a pink hat and corsage.